TS9001/GPT2_Reproduction/README.md

 * `src` - source code.
 Pretty much standard pytorch code.
 * `tests` - tests.
 Usually generated with LLMs acording to specs.

+## Notes
+### Benchmarks
+Sometimes i benchmark something.
+Take it with a grain of salt.
+My GPU is running on steam engine and my OS is Windows with WSL (ok i know i am greavely ashamed).
+I usualy train on remote that i have to pay myself, as someone from central europe, it is rather expensive.
+That is why I like to benchmark little bit before i change something.
+This is not to measure anything, just to see if my intuition is correct and underlying system works as I expect.
+Also you know the saying: "Measure twice, cut once". (or "Better safe than sorry" in other words).

 ### LIGER Kernels
 Liger is very unstable lately, use it wisely.
+In addition, liger is optimized for small batch sizes and its speed-up on scale of experiments that i do is not that big.
+On the other hand, liger is good also for verification of correctness of the code.

 ### Big TODO:
 * Fix the code structure to organize experiments better.
+I do this in my free time.
+I do not have time to make this code production-grade, but I assure you, one day I will take time off and make it shiny as a diamond.